python-microscopy/python-microscopy/doc/AnalysingForeignData.rst

                           ordinary CCDs and sCMOS) Camera.NoiseFactor        EM excess noise factor (1.41 for EMCCDs, 1 for standard CCDs / sCMOS).
-See doi:10.1109/TED.2003.813462 Camera.ElectronsPerCount  Number of photo-electrons per analog-digital unit (ADU) Camera.ReadNoise          Read out noise as a standard deviation in ADU.
+See doi:10.1109/TED.2003.813462 Camera.ElectronsPerCount  Number of photo-electrons per camera count (ADU) Camera.ReadNoise          Read out noise (standard deviation) in ADU.
 Camera.ADOffset           Analog to digital offset (dark level, or average value of camera
                           pixels when no light is incident) in ADU.
 Not strictly required as PYME will try and guess this from dark frames